RunestoneInteractive/webfundamentals/_sources/Frameworks/templates.rst

    </body>

-Now lets create a child template
+Now lets create a child template that contains a title and some real content.

 .. code-block:: html